 - The consumption of alcohol or possession of an open container is prohibited in all public areas.

-- The University prohibits delivery of alcoholic beverages to the campus except delivery by wholesale distributors to an event for which proper permits exist.
+- The University prohibits delivery of alcoholic beverages to the campus except delivery by wholesale distributors to an event for which proper permits and liquor licenses exist.

 - The use of containers other than glass is strongly encouraged to prevent breakage and personal injury.